Tomo-chan Is a Girl!: Characters

-Tomo's best female friend, she is petite with dark hair tied in a side ponytail.
+Tomo's best female friend, she is petite with dark hair in a side ponytail.
 Although she sometimes plays the straight man complement to Tomo and Junichiro, she is also very cunning and sadistic, often showing a devilish grin to Junichiro.
 She likes to mess with the two, even telling classmate Tanabe that she is the only one who is allowed to play with them.
 Although she knows Tomo likes Junichiro, she does not like that they progress their relationship for fear of losing her friend to him.